MrJyotiprasad/Download-View-Only-PDF-from-G-drive/README.md

-# 📄 View-Only PDF Downloader from Google Drive
+# 📄 Download View-Only PDF from G-drive

 This is a Python script that helps you **download view-only PDF files** from Google Drive by extracting base64-encoded images from a `.har` file (captured via browser DevTools) and converting them into a **high-quality PDF**.